gitcoinco/web/docs/CONTRIBUTING.md

 ### Step 2: Branch

 It's always better to create local branches to work on a specific issue.
-Makes life easier for you if you are the kind who enjoys multiple things parallely.
+Makes life easier for you if you are the kind who enjoys multiple things parallelly.
 These should also be created directly off of the `master` branch.

 ```shell